The Jaws of Life (Pierce the Veil album)

 The Jaws of Life is the fifth studio album by American rock band Pierce the Veil, released on February 10, 2023.
 It is the band's first album not to feature drummer Mike Fuentes, with Brad Hargreaves of Third Eye Blind filling in.
 It is their first album to have a title track.
+The album received mostly positive reviews from critics.

 The first single, "Pass the Nirvana", was released on September 1, 2022, marking the first piece of new material from the band since their 2016 album Misadventures.
 The album was announced on November 11, 2022, along with the release of a second single, "Emergency Contact".
 In 2025, the single "So Far So Fake" became a sleeper hit.
-The album received mostly positive reviews from critics.